samclane/samclane.github.io/_posts/2018-7-19-Other-Links-Jekyll.md

 published: true
 ---

-Since I've been getting >0 traffic to my github-pages blog via Reddit and LinkedIn, I thought it would be a good idea to start looking at the Google Analytics page.
+Since I've been getting _some_ traffic to my github-pages blog via Reddit and LinkedIn, I thought it would be a good idea to start looking at the Google Analytics page.
 I didn't really know why I was signing up for Analytics when I first started this blog, but I guess I thought it was cool to be tied in to such a comprehensive metrics system.
 However, using the system in a somewhat-serious fashion now, I was exposed to the concept of "bounce rate", which gave a name to a phenomenon I